Energy Efficiency in Industry

 CHALLENGES

 Despite the generally very positive overall situation for energy efficiency technology in Indonesia, there are a number of factors that have a negative impact on market opportunities.
-These include the existing Legal Framework, wherein some of the market participants expressed their wish in the direction of the government for improved regulation of the energy sector as a whole and for energy service providers in particular.
+These include the existing legal framework, wherein some of the market participants expressed their wish in the direction of the government for improved regulation of the energy sector as a whole and for energy service providers in particular.
 This is especially true for Government Regulation No. 70/2009, which is the most important regulation in the field of energy efficiency but is also one that is criticized for not creating enough incentives and has also been considered, on occasion, as posing a hindrance.

 Lastly, many Indonesian companies are simply not very aware of the energy efficiency sector.
 Energy saving measures are perceived as an environmental measure and not as a means of reducing costs.
 Indonesian companies are often initially skeptical about new technologies, especially when these technologies are not yet widely used by other Indonesian companies.
 However, these concerns can often be overcome through personal contact and persuasion.